NataliaLaskina/Late_Pleistocene_vole_from_Indigirka_project/README.md

 ### Step 1: Environment Activation & Package Verification

-- **Action:** Activates the pre-configured `assembly_pipeline` Conda environment and verifies that all required tools are correctly installed and accessible.
+- **Action:** Verifies that all required tools are correctly installed and accessible.
 Each tool's version is displayed to confirm successful installation.
 - **Input:** Existing Conda environment named `assembly_pipeline`
-- **Output:** Confirmation of environment activation and version information for each tool (lighter, megahit, BUSCO, redundans).
+- **Output:** Version information for each tool (lighter, megahit, BUSCO, redundans).

 ---